+In January 2020, the Company's Board of Directors authorized the purchase of up to \$1 billion of the Company's common stock.
+This share repurchase authorization expired in January 2023 with approximately \$544 million remaining for repurchase under that authorization.
 In November 2023, the Company's Board of Directors authorized the purchase of up to \$544 million of the Company's common stock, which replaced the previous repurchase authorization.
-By its terms, this share repurchase authorization had an expiration date of December 31, 2027.
-As of March 31, 2024, the Company had repurchased \$277 million of common stock under this repurchase authorization, excluding any related fees and taxes, including \$100 million repurchased during the first quarter of 2024.
-In April 2024, the Company's Board of Directors authorized the purchase of up to \$767 million of the Company's common stock, which replaced the November 2023 authorization.
-By its terms, this share repurchase authorization expires on December 31, 2027.
-As of December 31, 2024, the Company had repurchased \$300 million of common stock under this repurchase authorization, excluding any related fees and taxes.
-In total, the Company repurchased \$400 million of the Company's stock during the year ended December 31, 2024, excluding any related fees and taxes.
+This share repurchase authorization does not expire.
+As of December 31, 2023, the Company had repurchased \$177 million of common stock under this repurchase authorization.
 Shares purchased under this authorization may be repurchased in the open market at prevailing prices and at times and in amounts to be determined by management as market conditions and the Company's capital position warrant.
 The Company may use Rule 10b5-1 and 10b-18 plans to facilitate share repurchases.
 Repurchased shares will be deemed common stock held in treasury and may subsequently be reissued.

 Employee transactions include restricted stock withheld to offset statutory minimum tax withholding that occurs upon vesting of restricted stock.
 The BorgWarner Inc. 2023 Stock Incentive Plan provides that the withholding obligations be settled by the Company retaining stock that is part of the award.
-Withheld shares will be deemed common stock held in treasury and may subsequently be reissued.
+Withheld shares will be deemed common stock held in treasury and may subsequently be reissued for general corporate purposes.